Image Credit: Unknown

 Teams Typically Are Set Up In Silos In Many Organizations Unintentionally

-Some staff in organizations typically work in their silos without knowing enough about what another section or team does each day.
-One decision in silo number one almost always impacts silo two, silo three, silo four, etc., in some way.
+Some staff in organizations typically work in silos without knowing enough about what another section or team does daily.

 A decision made upstream in a process almost always somehow affects others downstream in the same process.

 Think about how your decisions impact others in the process who you may or may not talk to much each day.